 - Types of personal data held and processed.

-- Identified the lawful basis for all our personal data processing.
+- The lawful basis for all our personal data processing.

-- Detailed how data will be securely stored and disposed of.
+- How data will be securely stored and disposed of.

 Our processes will ensure that: